-A postgraduate specialisation course in Bioregulatory Medicine consists of seven modules presented online by live lectures.
+A postgraduate specialisation course in Bioregulatory Medicine consists of seven modules presented online by recorded lectures.
+Each module has ten lectures with slides that you can download.

-The specialisation course could be taken in your chosen order, but in order to become board registered you need to complete all modules before taking specialist exam.
-You can enroll to entire course or individual module on the registration page.
+The specialisation course could be taken in your chosen order, and you can book a specific modules from Modular Programme.
+In order to become board registered you need to complete all modules before taking specialist exam and completeting course work with your allocated tutor.
+You can enroll to entire course or individual module on this course registration page.

 Systems Biology and Homeostasis